minecraftforum/rules-archive/rules/minecraft_ps3_edition/rules.markdown

 * Each clan is allowed only 1 topic
 * Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil

-## Seeds

-This section is for posting and discussing seeds for worlds that are considered impressive in some way.

-* Titles must be formatted based on the Xbox 360 version: [TU7] [TU8], etc
-* Titles should be clear and to the point
-* The seed must be provided in the OP (original post)
-* Seeds which are offensive or contain profanity will be removed

-### Seed Requests

-* Only one seed request per topic

-## Creations

-* __Titles must describe the content of the creation__

-  Please ensure your titles are clearly related to the content of your creation.
-Titles which are misleading or needlessly sensationalist will be removed.

-* __Always embed your images and/or videos__

-  All images and videos should be properly embedded within your posts.
-Content which is not embedded may be removed.
-If you need assistance embedding your images, please see [Opeth's image guide](http://img.mcf.li/images.jpg).
-  If you require help with video embedding, please see [DanielleStarr's video guide](http://img.mcf.li/video_guide.png).

-### Videos, Live Streams & Tutorials

-* Do not post YouTube channel links; Only video links, livestream links and tutorials are allowed
-* Griefing videos are not allowed
-* Posts to announce a livestream restarting are allowed
-* Do not post any Sub4Sub or similar topics
-* Do not post topics which require a member to subscribe to you in return for any prize, listing or similar

-### Creation Help

-This section is for requesting advice in order to improve your videos/images/creations, asking for software help to assist your creations and a place to seek actors/participants in your projects.

-* This section is not for sharing videos
-* Linking to YouTube channels is not allowed
-* Recruitment topics for griefing videos are not allowed
-* Do not post topics which require a member to subscribe to you in return for any prize, listing or similar